 -

-Kin by Tuft & Needle 8-inch: better if you want a simpler, firmer feel with a thinner profile
+Kin by Tuft & Needle 8-inch: A better fit if you want a simpler, firmer feel in a thinner profile.

 -

-FDW Medium Firm Mattress: an ultra-budget option if price is the main driver and expectations are kept practical
+FDW Medium Firm Mattress: An ultra-budget option when price is the main driver and expectations are kept practical.

 -